 I previously published two logic books with CUP.
-But I recovered the copyright early in the pandemic, and as a small gesture to students in these very hard times they are now published as open-access PDFs, entirely free to download.
+But I recovered the copyright early in the pandemic, and as a small gesture to students in these very hard times they are now re-published as open-access PDFs, entirely free to download.
 They are also now available as minimum cost paperbacks using the Amazon print-on-demand system (because this produces acceptable-quality books very inexpensively).

 Before I retired from the University of Cambridge, it was my greatest good fortune to have secure, decently paid, university posts for forty years in leisurely times, with almost total freedom to follow my interests wherever they meandered.
 Like most of my contemporaries, for much of that time I didn’t really appreciate how extraordinarily lucky I was.
-To give a little back by way of heartfelt thanks, I have also put together two further student-oriented books, which are again free to download.
-In particular, Beginning Mathematical Logic is developed from the earlier much-used Teach Yourself Logic study guide.
+To give a little back by way of heartfelt thanks, I have also put together three further student-oriented books, which are again free to download.
+Beginning Mathematical Logic is developed from the earlier much-used Teach Yourself Logic study guide.

 So, in a bit more detail, here they all are!

 Category Theory I: Notes towards a gentle introduction (2023) was a book version of the first half of a set of much-downloaded notes.
 It aimed to provide an accessible entry-point which doesn’t presuppose too much mathematical background.
 However, I have now (Jan 2024) withdrawn the pbk version, as a new edition will be published as Category Theory I: A gentle prologue in Feb 2024.

 A pre-print of the new edition is available as a freely downloadable PDF.
 Comments and corrections will be most welcome!
 For more info, see here.

 An Introduction to Formal Logic, based the first-year lecture course I gave for many years, was originally published by Cambridge University Press (2003, 2020).
 A corrected version of the second edition is now available as a freely downloadable PDF.